 Indicators of inequalities in morbidity and mortality from specific causes for specific age groups

-First ever hospital admission for heart attack aged under 75 years
+- coronary heart disease: first ever hospital admission for heart attack (aged under 75 years)

-First ever hospital admission aged under 75 years
+- alcohol: first ever hospital admission (aged under 75 years)

 Recommended approaches to monitoring health inequalities